-To create a TV advertising ecosystem which doesn’t feel like advertising, service providers should use a pinch of explicit insight, but place a larger emphasis on profiling with implicit and inferred metadata; data which is willingly used as currency by the viewer in exchange for superior content experiences.
+To create a TV advertising ecosystem that doesn’t feel like advertising, service providers should use a pinch of explicit insight, but place a larger emphasis on profiling with implicit and inferred metadata; data that is willingly used as currency by the viewer in exchange for superior content experiences.

 As linear television and its stakeholders struggle to stay relevant in an industry now dominated by Total Video, service providers reach an inflection point where finding new ways to monetise users is a must.

 But users are in control now, and changing revenue models need to be on their terms.
 That’s why we enter a world of TV advertising driven by superior user experience:

 In the near future, ads won’t feel like ads anymore.
 Instead, they will look like personal end-cards or interesting interludes made up of content users genuinely like, want to watch next, and will click.